Gradient Schr\"odinger Operators, Manifolds with Density and applications: Introduction

-M. Gromov \cite{MGro03} considered manifolds with density as {\it mm-spaces} and introduced the generalized mean curvature of a hypersurface $\Sigma \subset (\amb ,g , \phi)$ or {\bf weighted mean curvature} as a natural generalization of the mean curvature, obtained by the first variation of the weighted area where $H$ denotes the usual mean curvature of $\Sigma$ and $N$ is the unit normal vector field along $\Sigma$.
+M. Gromov \cite{MGro03} considered manifolds with density as {\it mm-spaces} and introduced the generalized mean curvature of an oriented hypersurface $\Sigma \subset (\amb ,g , \phi)$, or {\bf weighted mean curvature}, as a natural generalization of the mean curvature.
+The weighted mean curvature is defined by where $H$ denotes the usual mean curvature of $\Sigma$, $N$ is the unit normal vector field along $\Sigma$ and $\camb$ is the Gradient operators with respect to the ambient metric $g$.
+The important point is that hypersurfaces of constant weighted curvature appear as critical points of certain weighted volume functional.
+This fundamental analogy with constant mean curvature hypersurfaces took the attention on the field (cf. \cite{EBarBSharYWei,VBay03,ACanVBayFMorCRos08,XCheTMejDZho12,GHui90,FMor05} and reference therein).

-\begin{remark} In this paper, the mean curvature will be just the trace, and not the mean of the trace.
-Moreover, all the manifolds and submanifolds will be considered smooth, connected and orientable.
-Moreover, unless stated otherwise, they will be complete without boundary. \end{remark}